 How to run and not look stupid…Do you feel funny when you run?
 Like people are laughing at you run.
 As a former ballet dancer, I had to figure out how to run and not look stupid.

 [This post was originally posted in Oct 2015 and has been updated]

+I never learned how to run and not look stupid.
 I didn’t start to officially run until I was around 29 years young.
 Growing up as a ballerina…you did not run.
 Period.
+And if you did it would look stupid.
 I never really knew why but you were not really expected to ask or be curious.
 You were told that and that was law.

 Now, that I am older and have an understanding of body mechanics, I believe they didn’t want us running because we would injure our knees.
 Mind you, we all walked like ducks with our feet always turned out.

 Yes I played outside and ran in gym class but never “traditional” running.

 So when I did start to run, I looked pretty darn funny!

 I ran on the balls of my feet, with my feet pointed out, hopping along on the treadmill.
 Running like this I developed knee pain, shin splints and pain in my Achilles tendons.
 Not wanting to deal with the aftermath of my prancing about on the treadmill, I forced myself to run head steady, heel- toe strike and feet facing forward.

 So now, I no longer looked like a duck running…I looked like I had cement shoes on banging my feet on the treadmill.
 I didn’t care what I looked like.
 I wanted to run and run correctly.